 Her solo shows have included The Freud Museum, London (2012), and The Poetry Library, Southbank Centre, London (2016); work in progress (2017-2018) includes a solo show at BWA Tarnów, Poland, residency at Margate Museum in collaboration with Turner Contemporary, Margate, and project with Bunkier Sztuki Gallery, Kraków.

-Harasymowicz is currently completing her Fine Art PhD research by practice at Central Saint Martins, University of the Arts London.
-She studied at the Royal College of Art London (MA, Communication Art and Design, 2006), and Jagiellonian University, Kraków (MA English Philology, with thesis in literature on the theme of protest, 1997).
-Her work has featured in the Guardian, Penguin Books and BBC.co.uk, as well as Eye, Le Gun, Modern Poetry in Translation.
+Harasymowicz is currently completing Fine Art PhD research by practice at Central Saint Martins, London.
+She studied at the Royal College of Art London (MA, Communication Art and Design, 2006), and Jagiellonian University, Kraków (MA English Philology, 1997, thesis on the theme of protest).
 Awards include the V&A Illustration Awards and the Arts Foundation Fellowship, with recent exhibition projects supported by The Arts Council England and The Polish Ministry of Culture and National Heritage.
 Harasymowicz was born in Kraków, Poland, and currently lives and works in Ramsgate, East Kent.
 She is represented by l’etrangere London.